Who are we?

-The Centre for Responsible Banking & Finance (RBF), established in December 2011, is a research centre within the University of St Andrews School of Management.
-It conducts banking and finance research by focusing on responsibility issues and bringing together an experienced team of researchers across disciplines within the University of St Andrews.
+The Centre for Responsible Banking & Finance (CRBF), established in December 2011, is a research centre within the University of St Andrews School of Management.
+It conducts banking and finance research by bringing together an experienced team of researchers across disciplines within the University of St Andrews.
 The expertise of the Centre is augmented by a group of Academic Fellows who are internationally excellent scholars in the field.
 Professor John Wilson is the Centre's Director.

-The RBF aims to better understand current issues and challenges facing today's corporation, financial institutions and market participants.
+The CRBF aims to better understand current issues and challenges facing corporates, financial institutions and financial markets.
 A particular feature of the centre is its orientation toward empirical research which increases an understanding of corporate governance, social, environmental, ethical and trust issues for financial and non-financial firms.

-- Empirical Asset Pricing: investment analysis and portfolio management, risk management, predictability, and international financial market integration.
+- Empirical Asset Pricing: investment analysis and portfolio management; risk management; stock return predictability; asset price volatility; international financial market integration.

 In 2012, the Centre launched its working paper series.

-The RBF Centre runs academic and practitioner based events to share the results of our research and stimulate debate on current issues in banking and finance.
+The CRBF runs academic and practitioner based events to share the results of our research and stimulate debate on current issues in banking and finance.